What to Consider Before Taking on Student Loan Debt

 All of a sudden these major life changes make monthly loan payments look ominous and impossible.
 Many students and graduates have the same sort of issues that this couple faces and just how much weight student debt can have on your life and your finances.

-Before making this type of investment, you'll want to ask yourself these three questions:
+In 2018, the average student loan debt per borrower was $32,731.
+Before making this type of investment, you'll want to ask yourself these a few key questions.

 Why Do I Want to Pay for This Expensive School?